 - Longitudinal Employer-Household Dynamics (LEHD) data through an online tool called On The Map;

-- Catchment Area Analyses using Socio-Economic Data from the Piedmont Triad Regional Model;
+- Catchment Area Analyses using Socio-Economic Data from the Regional Travel Demand Model;

-- H &T, a measure of the overall cost of housing and transportation cost by families by location;
+- The Cost of Housing & Transportation Data, a measure of the overall cost of housing and transportation cost by families by location;

 - Transit Propensity, a measure of ridership and transit service support based on population and employment;

 - Remix, a route analysis tool that calculates route cost, length, hours, and service demographics automatically; and

 - Route ridership projections and potential from TBEST and a formula developed by PART.

 - Automatic Passenger Counter data that counts persons getting on and off a bus at each stop.

 PART utilizes a Service Design Manual that guides route planning functions.
 The general flow of activities is illustrated below.